adcimon/auth-server/README.md

 ## API

-The [API documentation](https://adcimon.github.io/auth-server/) can be found inside the `docs` folder.
+The [API documentation](https://adcimon.github.io/auth-server/api/) can be found inside the `api` folder.

 ## Installation